tholcman/deeplens-challenge/README.md

 - Authentication and how to connect person and exercise.
     * Person's face can't be seen during every exercise and it would be expansive (computationally and financially) to recognize with each exercise.
     * Camera directed to entrance which will detect faces and send them to AWS Rekognition
-    * Some simplified model to person recognition.
+    * Some simplified model to person recognition/classification.
 Any suggestions?
 How does it AWS Rekognition on videos.
 - Multiple Cameras cooperation

 All these are about machine learning and technical stuff around DeepLens camera.
 I was thinking a lot about potential project.
 And I have also [some notes on possible project](project_notes.md).
 Unfortunately these thoughts was much much faster than actual progress on model and code. :-)